'We Just Keep Adding Crap On': Video Of West St. Paul Traffic Stop Goes Viral

 According to the video, she racked up 11 infractions in that one stop.

-As such, police gave it a fitting title: “If you’re going to get pulled over, you might as well make it count.”
+As such, police titled the video: “If you’re going to get pulled over, you might as well make it count.”